Exclusive Solutions’ mission is to equip and empower individuals

 If your answer to any of the above questions is “I don’t know”, your business credit profile may not be working to your advantage – it may actually be costing you money.

 Good credit is the lifeline of your business.
-It enables you to obtain funding for things like expansion, capital expenditures, research and development, and staffing.
-It is the principal contributing factor to your business’s future growth, not to mention the cash necessary for survival.
-Good business credit also allows you to keep the cash you have to cover your cost of doing business; such liquidity lets you respond quickly to time-sensitive requirements, without halting or compromising operations.
+It enables you to obtain funding for things like expansion, capital expenditures, research development, the cash necessary for survival, and staffing.
+It is the principal contributing factor to your business’ future growth.
+Good business credit also allows you to keep the cash you have to cover your cost of doing business; such liquidity allows you to respond quickly to time sensitive requirements without compromising daily operations.

-Information that goes into creating a business’s credit profile comes from a variety of primary and secondary sources, such as:
+Information that goes into creating a business’ credit profile comes from a variety of primary and secondary sources, such as:

 • Payment and banking data from company suppliers